What's Actually Important to Achieve Success in the Gym?

 Progressive Overload

-Ensuring achieving progressive overload over time is important should be obvious, but it's common for it not to be a priority for people.
-I'll often people hear talk about how many times a week they train, how long their sessions are or how many sets they do, how many sets they do, but rarely do I hear people talking about the progress they've made.
+Ensuring progressive overload is achieved over time is important should be obvious, but it's common for it not to be a priority for people.
+I'll often people hear talk about how many times a week they train, how long their sessions are or how many sets they do, or how many sets they do, but rarely do I hear people talking about the progress they've made.

 Most people will still be lifting the same weights in a year.

-Progressive overload is the one way to know what you're doing is working.
+Progressive overload is the one way to know that what you're doing is working.

 Most people will still be lifting the same weights in a year.

-Progressive overload is the one way to know what you're doing is working.
+Progressive overload is the one way to know that what you're doing is working.

-If you train with effort, consistency, with a focus on progressive overload for a long time, you'll suceed no matter what program you do.
+If you train with effort, consistency, with a focus on progressive overload for a long time, you'll succeed no matter what program you do.

-If fail to do one of these you will fail no matter what you do.
+If you fail to do one of these, you will fail no matter what you do.

-If fail to do one of these you will fail no matter what you do.
+If you fail to do one of these, you will fail no matter what you do.

 These are the things that are needed.
-Even now, if I’m not making progress and look at these things and I’ll always find I’m slacking on one of them.
+Even now, if I’m not making progress and look at these, I will always find I’m slacking on one of them.
 The program I’m following doesn’t matter that much if these three things aren’t there.

 I’ve made great progress following the most basic training program ever.
 I remember squatting 140kg x 7.
-Over three months the only weight I used was 140kg and built it upo to 14 reps.
-I then did the same for 160kg, 180kg and got up to 200kg x 7 reps.
-If I had posted this plan on an internet forum I would have been laughed at and told it was stupid.
-However I trained extremely hard, was consistent and was patient enough to see the results.
+Over three months, the only weight I used was 140kg, and I built it up to 14 reps.
+I then did the same for 160kg, 180kg, and got up to 200kg x 7 reps.
+If I had posted this plan on an internet forum, I would have been laughed at and told it was stupid.
+However, I trained extremely hard, was consistent, and was patient enough to see the results.

 I’ve made great progress following the most basic training program ever.
 I remember squatting 140kg x 7.
-Over three months the only weight I used was 140kg and built it upo to 14 reps.
-I then did the same for 160kg, 180kg and got up to 200kg x 7 reps.
-If I had posted this plan on an internet forum I would have been laughed at and told it was stupid.
-However I trained extremely hard, was consistent and was patient enough to see the results.
+Over three months, the only weight I used was 140kg, and I built it up to 14 reps.
+I then did the same for 160kg, 180kg, and got up to 200kg x 7 reps.
+If I had posted this plan on an internet forum, I would have been laughed at and told it was stupid.
+However, I trained extremely hard, was consistent, and was patient enough to see the results.

-Train with consistently with high effort and focus on progressive overload for years.
+Train consistently with high effort and focus on progressive overload for years.

-Only once you've done this does the other details matter.
+Only once you've done this do the other details matter.

-Train with consistently with high effort and focus on progressive overload for years.
+Train consistently with high effort and focus on progressive overload for years.

-Only once you've done this does the other details matter.
+Only once you've done this do the other details matter.